webui-dev/website/server/docs/2.4/README.md

 ---
 ### Wait

-It is essential to call the `wait` function at the end of your primary function after you create/show all your windows.
+It is essential to call the `wait` function at the end of your main function after you create/show all your windows.
 This will make your application run until the user closes all visible windows or when calling *[exit()](/?id=exit)*.
-You can show again the same windows, create a new one, or call the `wait` function again.
+You can show the same windows again, create a new one, or call the `wait` function again.

 <!-- tabs:start -->
 <!-- ---------- -->